Affenpinscher

 Affenpinschers can be good with older children who understand how to handle small dogs gently.
 They generally get along well with other pets if introduced early.
 However, their possessive nature over toys and food may require supervision around small children and unfamiliar pets.

-Generally, Affenpinschers are healthy dogs; however, they can have diseases such as hip dysplasia, patellar luxation, and some problems with breathing in hot climates.
+Generally, Affenpinschers are healthy dogs; however, they can have health issues such as hip dysplasia, patellar luxation, and some problems with breathing in hot climates.
 Regular veterinary checkups and a healthy lifestyle tend to minimise these risks.

-Affenpinschers are not noise producers but will bark when it is necessary to warn of intruders or to alert their owners of some unfamiliar situation, which makes them good watchdogs.
+Affenpinschers are not big noise makers but will bark when it is necessary to warn of intruders or to alert their owners of some unfamiliar situation, which makes them good watchdogs.

-Affenpinschers can live 12–14 years if well cared for, exercised, and fed.
+Affenpinschers can live 12–14 years if well cared for, exercised, and fed appropriately.

 Affenpinschers are social animals and need companionship.
 Although they can tolerate short periods of isolation, long periods of it may cause boredom or anxiety.
 Toys and mental stimulation can keep them occupied.